mh-firouzjah/archlinux-installation-guide/README-under-development.md

   gst-plugins-ugly
   gstreamer
   gstreamer-vaapi
-  mplayer # simply because pulls in a large number of codecs as dependencies, and also has codecs built in smplayer # because I love it :) smplayer-skins smplayer-themes
+  mplayer # because pulls in a large number of codecs as dependencies, and also has codecs built in smplayer # I love it :) smplayer-skins smplayer-themes
   ```